LiberTEM/LiberTEM/docs/source/dev/how-io-works.rst

   of :code:`FileSet` to the :code:`Partition` and overriding :code:`FileSet.get_read_ranges`,
   implementing a :code:`Decoder`, or even completely overriding the :code:`Partition.get_tiles` functionality.
-- There are currently two I/O backends implemented: :code:`MMapBackend` and :code:`BufferedBackend`,
+- There are currently three I/O backends implemented: :code:`MMapBackend`,
+  :code:`BufferedBackend`, and :code:`DirectBackend`
-  which are useful for different storage media.
+  which are useful for different storage media and purposes
 - :code:`MMapBackend.get_tiles` has two modes of operation: either it returns a reference to the tiles "straight" from the file, without copying or decoding, or it uses the read ranges and copies/decodes the tiles in smaller units.